Xabier Arzalluz

 Xabier Arzalluz Antia (24 August 1932 – 28 February 2019) was a Basque politician, leader of the Basque Nationalist Party from 1979 until 2004.
-He was a nationalist and a Christian Democrat, considered during the period one of the most powerful politicians in the Basque Autonomous Community, making also all strategic decisions in the party he led from 1986 onwards.
+He was a nationalist and a Christian Democrat, considered during the period one of the most powerful politicians in the Basque Autonomous Community, making strategic decisions for the party he led from 1986 onwards.

 Early years

 Arzallus was born in Azkoitia, Gipuzkoa, Basque Country.
 From a Carlist family, he studied in a Jesuit school in Durango.
 During the 1960s, he received degrees in Law and Philosophy at the University of Zaragoza.
 He spent some time in Frankfurt-am-Main preparing a thesis on German Christian Democracy and studying Theology.
 He became a Jesuit priest.
 After another period in Frankfurt and Madrid, he worked at the Jesuit University of Deusto.
 In 1969, he joined the clandestine Basque Nationalist Party, mentored by the pre-war leader Juan de Ajuriaguerra.
 In 1971, he was admitted to the leadership of the Biscayan branch.
 He was laicized and got married.